 This two or four-week elective rotation, open to fourth year medical students, will provide a broad learning experience in pediatric Nephrology.
 Learning will occur through direct provision of care to children requiring Nephrology consultation.
 Learning will also occur through formal and informal didactic presentations, bedside teaching, and through directed and undirected reading.
-The medical the supervision of the Nephrology attending.
+The medical student will serve as an integral part of the care team, providing direct patient care as appropriate under the supervision of the Nephrology attending.